 Upon the resignation or retirement of an employee, the employee shall, at his/her option, either be granted time off or be paid a lump sum for all authorized accrued compensatory time, according to District rules.

-5. Meals: When overtime extends two (2) hours beyond an assigned shift, and for each four (4) hours thereafter, a meal allowance of \$15.00 shall be added to the employee's compensation.
-Meal allowances shall not apply to overtime for which 24-hours notice was provided.
+4. Meals: When overtime extends two (2) hours beyond a shift, and for each four (4) hours thereafter, a meal allowance of \$15.00 shall be added to the employee's compensation.